The focus of this article is on the women behind adoption, those strong women who help make adoption possible and successful.

 “I will never forget crying on the phone with her bio mom as she told me she knew she couldn’t take care of her daughter; two women who loved this child and only wanted the best for her. “ After several years of being foster parents to over 20 children, “Amy” and her husband were asked if they would like to adopt.
 This little girl had spent almost two years in foster care after being born prematurely.
 Her life was uncertain until the “judge hit the gavel and claimed her to be ours.
 What a joyous and unbelievable moment after years of yearning, heartbreak, and lost dreams.”

 Amy and her husband had worked in a group home and knew they wanted to be involved in foster care but hadn’t thought about adoption.
 When faced with the struggle of infertility, adoption became something they chose to pursue.
 She decided to join the ranks of the women behind adoption.
 Her heart would break each time they would have to say goodbye to the children in their care.
 They longed for a child they could call their own.
 During this time, their marriage also struggled.
-The same judge that legalized their adoption would also unite their broken family.
+The same judge that legalized their adoption would also unite their family.

 Amy says, “although adoption was such a joyous time, it was also filled with stress, anticipation, and let-downs.
 Filled with home studies, financial reports, interviews on how we would discipline, our childhoods, and our relationships.
 But it was all worth it to hear the judge say, ‘it’s as if this child had been born biologically to you.’”
 They are a “family impacted by adoption and what a gift that little miracle is.
 I woke up to the smell of bacon this morning and the chatter between my husband and daughter, with so much contentment for my family, and I really couldn’t believe this is my life.”